iniazz/dev-connect-app/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### Components

+`UserList.tsx`
+The UserList.tsx component displays a list of registered users and provides options to create, edit, and delete user profiles.
+It also handles toast notifications for user-related actions.

+`UserCreate.tsx`
+The UserCreate.tsx component is responsible for creating new user profiles.
+It includes a form to input user details and handles API requests to create users.

+`UserEdit.tsx`
+The UserEdit.tsx component allows users to edit existing user profiles.
+It displays a form with user details and handles API requests to update user information.

+`UserDeleteConfirmation.tsx`
+The UserDeleteConfirmation.tsx component provides a confirmation prompt when deleting a user profile.
+It allows users to confirm or cancel the deletion.

+### Services

+`apiService.ts`
+The apiService module handles API requests to the CDN backend.
+It includes methods for fetching users, creating users, updating user profiles, and deleting users.

+`API_BASE_URL` must point to your backend localhost

+## Other Available Scripts
 ### `npm test`

 Launches the test runner in the interactive watch mode.\